Skip to main content

 • Each item has listings (product variants) with stock and pricing information

-Create an empty checkout object.
-This requires authentication, so use the JWT token from Step 1.
+Add an item to the current user's wantlist using the item id from Step 4.
+This requires authentication, so use the JWT token from Step 3.

 _id